 The Issuer will, in connection with an issuance of Sustainability-Linked Notes under the Programme, obtain a second-party opinion or other similar opinion, certification and validation, and undergo external third-party verification.
 Second-party opinion providers and providers of similar opinions, certifications and validations are not currently subject to any specific regulatory or other regime or oversight.
 Any such opinion or certification would not be, nor should it be deemed to be, a recommendation by the Issuer, the Arrangers and Dealers, any second-party opinion providers, any Assurance Provider or any other person to buy, sell or hold any Sustainability-Linked Notes.
 Noteholders would have no recourse against the Issuer, the Arrangers and Dealers or any provider of any such opinion or certification for the contents of any such opinion or certification, which is only current as at the date it is initially issued.
-Prospective investors must determine for themselves the relevance of any such opinion, certification or validation and/or the information contained therein and/or the provider of such opinion, certification or validation for the purpose of any investment in any Sustainability-Linked Notes issued under the Programme.
-Any withdrawal of any such opinion or certification, or any such opinion or certification attesting that the Issuer is not complying in whole or in part with any matters on which such opinion, certification or validation is opining or certifying, may have a material adverse effect on the value of any
+Prospective investors must determine for themselves the relevance of any such opinion, certification or validation for the purpose of any investment in any Sustainability-Linked Notes issued under the Programme.
+Any withdrawal of any such opinion or certification, or any such opinion or certification attesting that the Issuer is not complying in whole or in part with any matters on which such opinion, certifying, may have a material adverse effect on the value of any